The Ultimate Guide to Prior Authorization

 Prior authorizations are usually only required for more costly, involved treatments where an alternative is available.
 For instance, if a physician prescribes an invasive procedure such as orthopedic surgery, it will likely require preauthorization.
 An alternative therapy, like injecting the patient with Cortisone to reduce pain and inflammation, is less likely to require payer review.

-Is the occurence of prior authorization increasing?
+Is the occurrence of prior authorization increasing?

 The volume of medical procedures and prescribed medications requiring prior authorization is increasing significantly.
 This is driven largely by insurance companies searching for ways to control spiraling healthcare costs, especially those associated with innovative new specialty drugs or emerging technologies.
 While these medications or services can demonstrably improve patient outcomes, they usually come with outsized costs and are often too new to have a proven track record.
 This is especially true of specialty pharmacy drugs that are patent protected.